ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - **Scalability**: Apps in the cloud can scale vertically and horizontally:
     - Scale vertically (up-down) to increase compute capacity by adding RAM or CPUs to a virtual machine.
     - Scaling horizontally (in-out) increases compute capacity by adding instances of resources, such as adding VMs to the configuration.
-- **Elasticity**: You can configure cloud-based apps to take advantage of autoscaling, so your apps always have the resources they need.
+- **Elasticity** or **flexibility**: You can configure cloud-based apps to take advantage of autoscaling, so your apps always have the resources they need.
     - cloud-based applications can be configured to always have the resources they need
-    - the ability of services to automatically scale resources based on changing demand
+    - the ability of services to automatically scale resources based on changing demand. (resource on demand)
     - ScalingSet helps automate the process of adding or removing virtual machines as demand increases or decreases
-- **flexibility** to change resource allocation is an example of cloud flexibility.
+    - to change resource allocation is an example of cloud flexibility or elasticity.
 - **Agility**: Deploy and configure cloud-based resources quickly as your app requirements change.
 - **Geo-distribution**: You can deploy apps and data to regional datacenters around the globe, thereby ensuring that your customers always have the best performance in their region.
 - **Disaster recovery**: By taking advantage of cloud-based backup services, data replication, and geo-distribution, you can deploy your apps with the confidence that comes from knowing that your data is safe in the event of disaster.